Roman Reigns Reveals He Is Battling Leukemia

 Roman Reigns made a shocking announcement during Monday Night Raw, relinquishing his WWE Universal Championship title with the news that his longtime battle with leukemia has returned.

-"My real name is Joe," the wrestler told the shocked crowd at the Dunkin' Donuts Center in Providence, Rhode Island, as he stood in the middle of the ring in street clothes.
+"My real name is Joe," the 33-year-old wrestler told the shocked crowd at the Dunkin' Donuts Center in Providence, Rhode Island, as he stood in the middle of the ring in street clothes.
 "I've been living with leukemia for 11 years.
 Unfortunately, it's back, and because the leukemia is back, I cannot fulfill my role, I can't be that fighting champion.
 And I'm gonna have to relinquish my Universal Championship."

 "I'm not gonna lie, I'll take every prayer you can send my way," he continued.
 "But I'm not looking for sympathy, I'm not looking for you to feel bad for me, because I have faith.
 When I was 22-years-old I was diagnosed with this, and very quickly, I was able to put it in remission.
 But I'm not gonna lie, that was the hardest time of my life.
 I didn't have a job, I didn't have any money, I didn't have a home.
 And I had a baby on the way.
 And football was done with me."